lichess-org/chessground/README.md

   - square over elements
   - drop off revert or trash
 - Premove by click or drag
+- Drag new pieces onto the board (editor, crazyhouse)
 - Animation of pieces: moving and fading away
 - Display last move, check, move destinations, and premove destinations
 - Import and export positions in FEN notation